jccacho18/biopharma/README.md

 ## UX

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
+This website is for:

+* those who are interested to know the information about the company.

+* those who want to know and use the products.

+* those who want to make a review about products.

+* those who want to contact the company.

+## User Stories

+- As a user of this site, I want to easily find relevant information about the company.

+- As a user of this site, I want to know more information about the latest and existing products.

+- As a user of this site, I want to make a review on their products to help other consumers.

-- As a user type, I want to perform an action, so that I can achieve a goal.
+- As a user of this site, I want to contact the company if I have inquiries.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+## Wireframes

 ## Features